Mohammed Rafi (footballer)

-Mohammed Rafi (born 24 May 1982, Trikaripur, Kasargod) is an Indian former professional footballer who last played for Kerala Blasters as a striker in Indian Super League.
+Mohammed Rafi (born 24 May 1982) is an Indian former professional footballer who played as a striker.

-Club
+Club career

 Mohammed Rafi came through the ranks of SBT which had distinction of fielding not only all-Indian but also all-Malayali squad.
 SBT was promoted to first division of National Football League in 2004 and in that season he scored 4 goals and came into limelight.
 Unfortunately, SBT got relegated but he was roped in by Mahindra United for the next season.

 In 09-10 I-league, he finished the season with record 14 goals, which is best ever for an Indian striker, he was also adjudged Mahindra United's player of the year.

 Rafi's example was followed by his younger brothers Mohammad Shafi, who played for Viva Kerala FC and Mohammad Razi, with KSEB.

 Mumbai

 On 24 November 2013 it was announced that Rafi has signed for Mumbai on loan from IMG Reliance with three other players Khelemba Singh, N.P.
 Pradeep and Peter Costa.

 He made his debut on 2 December 2013 against East Bengal F.C. at the Balewadi Sports Complex in which he played the whole match as Mumbai won the match 3-2.